A Fresher Look

 What is traditional upholstery?

-Traditional upholstery is most suitable for antique chairs (typically from the 19th and early 20th century.
-We use natural materials such as horsehair or coir fibre, hessian or linen as well as tacks or fixings.
 This style uses complex stitching techniques to make firm stitched edges.
 Traditional upholstery is extremely labour intensive and requires a great deal of skill and years of experience to master.